FAIR Fine Art Guide

 • Silver value may still depend more on maker, form, rarity, engraving, completeness, and condition than on metal content alone.

-• Weighted construction can lower the usefulness of melt-style assumptions without making the object unimportant in the collector or decorative market.
+• Weighted construction can make melt-style assumptions weak without making the object unimportant in the collector or decorative market.

 • A good appraisal packet separates construction wording from market assumptions so FAIR can scope the research correctly.